andreiavrammsd/cpp-zip/README.md

 * Write benchmarks
 * Ignore google headers from clang-tidy
 * Consider checked access that returns an optional reference
-* Do not allow to mix begin/end with cbegin/cend
-* Run clang-tidy, clang-format in CI/file save
+* Run clang-tidy on file save
 * Cancel running jobs on new commit
 * Test
     * Analyze if LCOV_EXCL_LINE is needed